learning-zone/html-basics/html5-questions.md

 ## HTML5 Interview Questions

+> Click :star2: if you like the project.
+Pull Request are highly appreciated.

 1. What are the semantic tags available in html5?
 1. What is **Web-Workers** and how it works?
 1. What are the meta tags? explain its features?